What is Dredging?

-Dredging is the process of digging up the sand that has accumulated at the entrance of the Harbor.
+Dredging is the process of digging up sand that has accumulated at the entrance of the Harbor and moving it elsewhere.
 The purpose is to keep the waterway deep enough to allow vessels to enter and exit the Harbor safely.
-Federal Waterways throughout the United States are controlled by the United States Army Corps of Engineers (USACE).
-They regularly measure the depth of our entrance.
-It is a federally funded program.
+Federal waterways throughout the United States are controlled by the United States Army Corps of Engineers (USACE), and the Oceanside Harbor is no different.
+The USACE regularly measures the depth of our harbor’s entrance as part of a federally funded program to maintain its safe operation.
 The City of Oceanside does not pay to have the Harbor entrance dredged or to have the sand placed on the beach.
 The Oceanside Harbor District serves as the host for the program.

 Why does the City of Oceanside need to dredge?

 The dredge is critical for maintaining safe access in and out of the Oceanside Harbor.
 Through natural migration, sand under the water’s surface drifts into the mouth of the harbor and accumulates making the entrance progressively shallower.
 Over time the entrance would become an obstacle for many vessels, in addition to the shallow water creating large waves further endangering vessels and their passengers.
 The dredging removes this excess sand from the harbor entrance and moves it to the Oceanside coastline allowing our beaches to stay wide and sandy.
 The amount of clean sand available each year to be placed on the beaches is dependent on how much excess sand fills in the harbor entrance each winter, so it can vary from year to year.

 Is the dredging in Oceanside to be done mechanically or hydraulically?